Walker Whiteside: Family

 While residing at Homewood Farms, in the 80's and 90's, Susan Pettibone was very successful in Real Estate, in that she owned several businesses and restored many historic homes in the town of Middleburg, VA.
 The Plaza, a 1700's duplex, and a stucco SFH were some of them.
 She also owned and cooked at The Middleburg Country Inn.
 In NC she owned the Ocean Inn where historically, Andy Griffeth performed in Nags Head.
 Then she built Fox Run Townhomes, at the south gate of Homewood Farms, with funding from Sue Daughtry Woodall's life savings from her Roanoke Rapids, NC Real Estate Company, founded in the 1930's.
-Sue Woodall passed away in December of 1993.
-Susan Pettibone passed away in December of 1999.
+Sue Woodall passed away in December 1993.
+Susan Pettibone passed away in December 1999.
 Both are buried in Roanoke Rapids, NC.
 They both loved eating at Ralph's, (pronounced Rafe's) a long-time hometown restaurant famous for their authentic Carolina Bar-B-Q, and still open today off I-95.